 Q: Is there anything companies can do to prepare for the potential expansion of states enacting similar statutes?

 A: Yes.
 In addition to working with an expert, you should fully understand your company’s sales footprint.
-Initially, you should begin to gather and document customer sales and number of transactions by state for 2018.
+Initially, you should begin to gather and document customer sales and number of transactions by state.

 Additionally, it will be helpful to review your internal processes and procedures for the collection and retention of exemption certificates.